just-buildsystem/justbuild/doc/concepts/overview.md

    second position (where normally the module would be) is necessary to ensure the name has length more than 2 to distinguish it from a reference to the module `"FILE"`.
+ - An explicit reference of a non-upwards symlink target in the same module, specified as `["SYMLINK", null, name]`.
+The explicit `null` at the second position is required for the same reason as in the explicit file reference.
+It is the user's responsibility to ensure the symlink pointed to is non-upwards.
  - A reference to an collection, given by a shell pattern, of explicit source files in the top-level directory of the same module, specified as `["GLOB", null, pattern]`.
 The explicit `null` at